hanjinda/Email-Mean-Stack-Demo/README.md

 - localhost:3000 (number you put in frontend/app.js)

 ## Acknowledge
-- Thanks for Sujay's Initial Example (https://github.com/uiucwebmonkeys)
+- Thanks for Sujay's Initial Example at (https://github.com/uiucwebmonkeys)